-For Students with Disabilities and Special Needs:
+Disabilities and Special Needs

-Please inform the instructor within the first week of classes in any assistance is required due to disabilities or special needs.
-If you have a disability for which you need an accommodation, contact Peggy Gregg at 701-228-5477 or email peggy.gregg@dakotacollege.edu
+Please inform the instructor within the first week of classes if any assistance is required due to disabilities or special needs.
+If you have a disability for which you need an accommodation, contact the Learning Center to request disability support services.
+Phone: (701)228-5477; Toll-free: 1(888)918-5623